Understanding the Distinction Between RFI and RFP

 Purpose and Objectives

 An RFI serves as market research.
 You're asking: "What solutions exist?
 What approaches do vendors take?
 What should we even be considering?"
-According to Gartner's procurement research, organizations that conduct thorough RFI processes before issuing RFPs reduce project scope changes by 34%.
+Organizations that conduct thorough RFI processes before issuing RFPs typically experience fewer project scope changes and clearer requirements definition.

 RFIs answer questions like: